Sin Fronteras – Tariffs: The Week After

 The Feared Salvadoran “Mega-Prison.”
 As the US admitted making mistakes on deportations, authorities continue sending immigrants to a Salvadoran “mega-prison” that was built as part of the crackdown against gangs.
 Who’s being sent there?
 What’s known about the incarceration conditions?
 What’s known about the business deal?

-Guest: Leonel Herrera, ARPA, San Salvador, El Salvador (TBC).
+Guest: Leonel Herrera, Journalist at the Diario Co Latino and Environmentalist, San Salvador, El Salvador.

 Protecting School Campuses.
 In response to growing fear among immigrant families, California’s top education official introduced a state bill that will limit the presence of ICE agents on school campuses.
 He also advocated for the expansion of Dual Language Immersion programs across California as resources that will be key to prepare students to succeed, compete, and lead in a multilingual, global economy.